AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.6 LR Initial_Condition aspect shall be placed on a package's specification
+      :Trace Unit: FE 7.1.6 LR Initial_Condition aspect shall be placed on a package's specification

 #.
 The Initial_Condition aspect shall follow the Abstract_State aspect and